This article is about the Hammer Strength Chest Press. Here you will learn:

 Inexperienced lifters may feel some discomfort or even pain in the front of their shoulders when performing the bench press.

 This is because their shoulders are not positioned correctly.
 Visualize bringing your shoulder blades together to create shoulder stability and get rid of any discomfort.

 Core stability and feet position

-It's important that you keep your abdominal muscles contracted and avoid excessive arching of your back.
+It's important that you keep your abdominal muscles contracted and avoid excessive arching of your back - you will need a good deal of core strength here.
 This is to avoid shear forces on your spine.